-- Read our Code of Conduct for more information.
+- Read our Code of Conduct on the Policies Page for more information.

 At Westbank Libraries, we expect visitors to respect others, respect property, stay safe, and obey the law.
 Persons violating the Code of Conduct may be asked to leave the library.
-Read the full Code of Conduct for more information.
+Read the full Code of Conduct on our Policies Page for more information.

-In addition to Consumer Reports Buyer’s Guides and current print issues available at each location, members have access to the electronic version of Consumer Reports.
-Visit the Instructions Page for step-by-step instructions on how to access Consumer Reports online from home as well as other electronic resources.
+Consumer Reports Buyer’s Guides and current print issues available at each location in the reference section.
+Full memberships also have access to the electronic version of Consumer Reports.
+Visit the Instructions Page for step-by-step instructions on how to access Consumer Reports online from home.

 An electronic version of your library card barcode can be found online through your catalog account.
 Sign in to your account, click the “My Account” button, then click “Display scannable barcode.”
 You can take a screenshot of this and save it in your photos on your smartphone.